Rent control in Massachusetts: Deteriorating buildings

-Tenants paid 40% below market rates on their units, and the value of properties was diminished by 45%.
-Because they could not recover their costs, development of new buildings was discouraged and basic upkeep of existing buildings went undone.
-Properties that were under rent control fell into disrepair, and they negatively impacted the property values of the buildings around them.
+Tenants in rent-controlled units paid 40% below market rates on their units, and the value of properties was diminished by 45%.
+The difficulty of recovering costs discouraged the development of new buildings, and basic upkeep of existing buildings went undone.
+Many tenants with the lowest rents lived in buildings with "leaky roofs, falling gutters, makeshift and unsanitary bathrooms and no central heating."